anudeepragata/SHROOM/README.md

  3. ModelCard.py - Is a foundational GUI that lets the user choose between Score-based clustering and the Siamese network to predict if the given source, hypothesis and target display signs of hallucination.

+ 4. prompting.py - Consists of the training of LLAMA2 to distinguish between example pairs and further narrow it's responses down to a HalluScore - representational of a self-consistency based prompting loop.

  ## Usage

 Install all dependencies